by anthony on 03/03/11 at 11:03 pm

 Sub-section labels are also needed if you have a lot of textboxes.
 For example, the user’s shipping information will often contain their contact information and address information.
 Grouping and labeling the contact textboxes as one sub-section and the address textboxes as another will help users distinguish their contact information from their address information after they fill out the form.

 Most error messages on forms either tell users that they’ve left a textbox blank or they’ve entered invalid information.
 With form labels inside textboxes, these generic error messages aren’t enough.
-When a users fills in a textbox and they get an error message saying that the information they’ve entered is invalid, it doesn’t help them much because they can’t see the textbox label.
+An error message saying that the information users entered is invalid doesn’t help them much because they can’t see the textbox label.
 As a result, it makes it harder for them to correct the textbox because they don’t know what the information in the textbox applies to.

 That’s why your error messages should reference again the type of information that goes into each textbox.
 Saying a textbox is “invalid” won’t help users recognize and correct what’s in the textbox.
 You’ll have to customize each error message to each textbox.
 Then users will be able to correct their mistakes without needing to see the label again.